top of page

 People have different views about the use of genetic technologies in our natural environment.
 Some are supportive, some are opposed, some have questions and some concerns.
 Still others haven’t thought about it, but would like to.

-This research is designed to hear and listen to all those perspectives.
+This research has been designed to hear and listen to all those perspectives.

 Dialogue is central to our research, so people can engage with us directly, on our website, and with their whānau and communities in inclusive, informed conversations about these complex technologies.